Length 1,894.04 miles (111.57 miles in Connecticut)

 In Nov.
 2001, a project to widen I-95 to six lanes between Lake Saltonstall and exit 54 went to bid.
 On November 25, 2003, a third lane was opened northbound here.

 In October 2003, work started on widening I-95 to six lanes between exits 48 and 51 in New Haven and East Haven.
-This $42 million project should finish by November 2005.
+This $42 million project finished around late 2005.

 One of the final phases of the massive I-95 improvements in New Haven is a revamp of the interchange between I-95, I-91 and Route 34.
 The 1960s-era structure suffers from left exits, insufficient through lanes on I-95, and other safety and capacity problems.
 The state plans to modernize the interchange while retaining full access between all three freeways.